iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Separation spanning a considerable length of time

 The hallmark factor in a no-fault divorce is that no party is blamed for the divorce.
-Hence, no party is required to provide a burden of proof to the fact that the other party caused the marriage to breakdown.
+Hence, no party is required to provide a burden of proof that the other party caused the marriage to break down.

-Depending on how the couples resolve to handle further issues pertaining to the divorce, a no-fault divorce can be classified under:
+Depending on how the couples resolve to handle further issues about the divorce, a no-fault divorce may be classified under:

 • Uncontested divorce